Accessibility at our annual 3Arts Awards event:

 Video Captioning on our Website:

 3Arts Awards videos dating to our first year are now fully captioned.
 We opted to create our own captions in order to avoid mistakes made by screen readers.
-Beginning in January 2016, all new 3AP (3Arts Projects) videos will also be fully captioned.
-Over the course of 2016, we will retroactively caption earlier 3AP videos.
-All of these videos are hosted on YouTube, which provides automatic captions using voice-recognition software.
+As of 2016, all 3AP (3Arts Projects) videos are fully captioned.
+These videos are hosted on YouTube, which provides automatic captions using voice-recognition software.
 However, this service needs to be turned on and often produces errors, so we now manually edit and republish the captions using a built-in editing tool that YouTube provides.
 We have installed HTML coding into our site that forces these captions on at all times, rather than requiring viewers to click on the closed captioning tool (CC) embedded in the video module.
 We found this to be a fairly easy and cost-effective solution to ensuring that all 3Arts videos are captioned and accessible whether the service is required or not.

 Below is a selection of sources for video captioning and other services and information outlets that we hope will help you augment your own efforts.